Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - This suggests that feedback connections act more on the building blocks of cortical processing and less on the higher stages of processing.
 - It’s assumed that attention effects in lower-order areas are under the control of higher-order areas through feedback connections.
 - However, there’s little published evidence for this assumption and the role of feedback connections remains to understood.
-- Attention: used to reduce the load of processing sensory signals by selecting relevant inputs and ignoring others.
+- *Attention*: used to reduce the load of processing sensory signals by selecting relevant inputs and ignoring others.
 - Spatial attention has been shown to influence the gain of neurons in several visual areas.
 - Research suggests that attention regulates the contrast gain of neuron responses in V1.
 - Feedback connections are important for differentiating figure from background.